julzaza/wildwitchherbs/_posts/2025-09-23-lessons-vasa-pelagic.md

 ## Why These Cures Endure
 Pelagić lived in a time when **science and folk belief coexisted daily**.
 His remedies combine observation, plant knowledge, ritual, and communal ethics, showing how villagers used what they had: herbs, forest, fields, and each other.

-Some remedies have biochemical basis; others succeed through **ritual, meaning, and community care**—practical wisdom that still inspires modern herbalists.
+Some remedies have biochemical basis; others succeed through **ritual, meaning, and community care**—practical wisdom still inspiring modern herbalists.

 For further exploration: